alfierushby/markdown-cv/index.md

 `2020, Summer Term`
 __University Rocket Challenge__, *Software Engineer*. <br>
-\- At school, our team was tasked with designing a payload to be put into a rocket. <br>
+\- Our team was tasked with designing a payload to be put into a rocket. <br>
 \- I was responsible with interfacing with a raspberry pi to record non-Newtonian liquid, using a camera and a LED circuit.

 `2019, 5 day course`